 The Safeguarding Team is led by the Designated Safeguarding Lead (DSL), the Deputy Head Pastoral in the Senior School, and the Headmistress in the Prep School.
 They also act as the Prevent Leads in School.
-The DSL is assisted in her role by the Deputy Designated Safeguarding Lead, the Head of Boarding in the Senior School (and in her absence this role is undertaken by the Headmistress).
+The DSL is assisted in her role by the Deputy Designated Safeguarding Lead3, the Head of Boarding in the Senior School (and in her absence this role is undertaken by the Headmistress).
 Both the Prep and Senior Schools have additional trained DSLs.
 Online safety is overseen and managed by the Heads of Digital Strategy (working in collaboration with DSLs), who in this document are referred to as the Online Safety Coordinators, as safeguarding responsibilities form one aspect of their role in each School.
+Filtering and Monitoring is overseen by the DSL, working closely with the Head of IT Operations (Whole School) and the Head of Digital Strategy in the Prep School.